Accountant specialization: Finding your niche

 As businesses continue to rely more heavily on digital technology, their risk of cybersecurity threats or inaccurate data increases.
 These companies look for accountants who hold specific Information Technology certificates or designations to fill roles such as IT Audit and Assurance Specialist, Information Technology Auditor, and Data Assurance Analyst.

 These accounting professionals detect the presence and risks of unauthorized data entry that might allow inaccurate information to skew filings with entities such as the US Securities and Exchange Commission.
 If you possess an acumen for computer science and technology, this is an ideal area to explore.
-Continued Professional Education (CPE) courses such as Artificial Intelligence for Financial Services will prepare you to navigate this evolving field successfully.
+Continued Professional Education (CPE) courses will prepare you to navigate this evolving field successfully.
 To further solidify your career in Information Management and Technology Assurance, consider the following: